 With the audience identified, it’s time to speak their language.
 That means creating content that interests them, instead of focusing on content that interests you.

 I’ve written about this in more depth here, but it’s worth a brief recap.
-There are two basic tenets to a client-centric content marketing approach:
+There are two basic tenets to a client-centric content approach for your B2B marketing strategy:

 - Position your customer (not your company) as the hero in the stories you tell.
 Create messaging that focuses on how the customer can win with your service – not on how your service is the best because of how many years you’ve been in business, or on how great you are at incorporating certain types of technology.
 Those things are valuable only insomuch as they serve your customer.